Requirements

 • Modules which can have Ansible tasks delegated to a localhost need not have OpenSSH enabled.
 Such modules often rely on a REST API for automation.
 Refer to the collections listed in the Managed node section to review which collections leverage a REST endpoint.

 Each offering in the Red Hat® Ansible Certified Content for IBM Z offering can vary in terms of the requirements for the control node.
-Select one of the following offerings to learn more about the specific dependencies and required/supported software versions.
+When you install any of them, review the specific dependencies and required/supported software versions, if any.

 Managed node